nguyenvanthan/KafkaOffsetMonitor/README.md

 You can also define some properties in the file : __/etc/default/kafka-offset-monitor__
 List of customizable variable in :

+* APP_CLASSPATH: custom classpath, default to "lib/*"
 * ZK_CLUSTER: a zookeeper cluster connection url
 * PORT: on which port the application will run
-* REFRESH_INTERVAL: the refreshing internval
+* REFRESH_INTERVAL: the refreshing interval
 * RETAIN_DURATION: a retain duration

 Example: